keiserlab/e3fp/README.md

 \*_Install with_ `pip install <package_name>`

 <a name="setup"></a>
-## Setup
+## Setup and Installation

+0. Install above dependencies.
-1. Download this repository to your machine
+1. Download this repository to your machine.
-    - Clone this repository to your machine with `git clone https://github.com/keiserlab/e3fp.git`
+    - Clone this repository to your machine with `git clone https://github.com/keiserlab/e3fp.git`.
     - OR download an archive by navigating to [https://github.com/keiserlab/e3fp](https://github.com/keiserlab/e3fp) and clicking "Download ZIP".
 Extract the archive.
 2. Add the path to the repository to your `$PYTHONPATH`.
 On Unix, this can be done with `export PYTHONPATH=[PATH/TO/REPO]:$PYTHONPATH` where `[PATH/TO/REPO]` is replaced with the path on your machine.